JetBrains/kotlin/ReadMe.md

 - `clean` - clean build results
 - `dist` - assembles the compiler distribution into `dist/kotlinc/` folder
-- `ideaPlugin` - assembles the Kotlin IDEA plugin distribution into `dist/artifacts/ideaPlugin/Kotlin/` folder
 - `install` - build and install all public artifacts into local maven repository
-- `runIde` - build IDEA plugin and run IDEA with it
 - `coreLibsTest` - build and run stdlib, reflect and kotlin-test tests
 - `gradlePluginTest` - build and run gradle plugin tests
 - `compilerTest` - build and run all compiler tests
-- `ideaPluginTest` - build and run all IDEA plugin tests

 To reproduce TeamCity build use `-Pteamcity=true` flag.
 Local builds don't run proguard and have jar compression disabled by default.